barcek/aliesce/README.md

 Ensure each element is separated by one or more spaces.

-For example, for Elixir:
+For example, a possible tag line for a script in Elixir:

 ```
 ### exs elixir -r setup
 ```

-This tells aliesce to save the subsequent script in a file with the `exs` extension then run that with the `elixir` command, applying one option, to require a file named 'setup'.
+This tells aliesce to save the script following the tag line in a file with the `exs` extension, then run that with the `elixir` command, applying one option, to require a file named 'setup'.

+### Output paths

 The basename of the output file will be the basename of the source file, i.e. 'src' by default.
 The file is saved by default to a folder in the current directory named `scripts`, which is created if not present.